 Hillsborough County commissioners will no longer be allowed to accept gifts of any value from people who are paid to lobby them.

-Commissioners unanimously placed the restriction upon themselves Wednesday, allowing new member Al Higginbotham to say he fulfilled a campaign pledge.
+Commissioners unanimously placed the restriction upon themselves Wednesday, allowing newly elected member Al Higginbotham to say he fulfilled a campaign pledge.

 Higginbotham, elected in November, said he pursued the measure to address perceptions that commissioners are beholden to people who do business with the county, rather than as a fix for any actual wrong he has witnessed.